nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Getting help with the application**

 **MSS**
-1. User need help in utilizing the system
+1. User needs help in utilizing RC4HDB
 2. User enters the help command
 3. RC4HDB displays a message that directs the user to our user guide